yamachan/jgss-hack/memo/201606-multi-language.md

         src: url("mplus-1m-regular.ttf");
     }

 Oh!
-It's a entry level mistake...
-I forgot to change "UTF-8" code in JSON file...
+It's an entry level mistake...
+I forgot to change "UTF-8" code mode in JSON file...
 Try again!

 ![Game font no problem screenshot](i/201606-multi-language-05.png)

 The Language option menu in game also can work, and affect the game immediately.
+Good.

 ![Language option in game screenshot](i/201606-multi-language-06.png)